Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

                MacroDisassembly.subst(iop);
 ```

-The primary purpose of **X86Macroop** is to provide an abstract representation
+The primary purpose of generating **X86Macroop** instance for parsed macroop is
-of an unique macroop.
-Since macroops are defined in the ISA file with GEM5 DSL,
-it should be translated into CPP later to be utilized by the simulator, which means
+to provide an information about the parsed macroop.
+The end goal of parsing the
+macroop is to generate CPP implementation for that macroop that can be executed
+by the processor pipeline.
+Therefore, macroop defined in DSA format is parsed to
+python class, and this python class will be translated into CPP implementation
-to be executed by the processor pipeline.
-Therefore, GEM5 collects all infomration
+at the end.
+Therefore, GEM5 collects all information about the macroop such as
-from the isa file required to generate CPP class definitions of the macroop.
+microops consisting of the macroop and utilize them to generated CPP class.
-For example, it's worth highlighting that this class includes a method called
+It's worth highlighting that X86Macroop Python class defines a method called
 'add_microop.'
-Since X86 architecture macroops typically comprise multiple
-microops, the MicroAssembler can use this method to incorporate microop
-information into the X86Macroop class object.
-The provided information will be
-used to generate CPP class and its member function later!

 ### microopClasses <a name="microopDict"></a>
 Since one macroop can consists of multiple microops, parsing one macroop is
 closely related with parsing microops consisting of the macroop.
 Therefore,
-the macroop parser should be aware of which microops exists in the target
+the assembler should be aware of which microops exists in the target architecture.
-architecture.
-That's the reason why it is passed to the MicroAssembler.
+That's the reason why **microopClasses** python dictionary is passed to the
+MicroAssembler.

 ```python
 #src/arch/x86/isa/microops/base.isa